kubernetes-sigs/gateway-api/geps/gep-1767/index.md

     // Output:
     //   Access-Control-Allow-Methods: *
     //
+    // When the request is credentialed, the gateway must not specify the `*`
+    // wildcard in the `Access-Control-Allow-Methods` response header.
+When
-    // When the `allowCredentials` config field is true and the request is
+    // also the `AllowCredentials` field is true and `AllowMethods`
-    // credentialed, the gateway must specify one
+    // field specified with the `*` wildcard, the gateway must specify one
     // HTTP method in the value of the Access-Control-Allow-Methods response
     // header.
 The value of the header `Access-Control-Allow-Methods` is same
     // as the `Access-Control-Request-Method` header provided by the client.
     // If the header `Access-Control-Request-Method` is not included in the
     // request, the gateway will omit the `Access-Control-Allow-Methods`
     // response header, instead of specifying the `*` wildcard.
-    // (The wildcard is always forbidden in response to a credentialed
-    // request irrespective of the Gateway configuration.)
 A Gateway
     // implementation may choose to add implementation-specific default
     // methods.
     //